Key Stages of Software Development

 Purpose of Software Development Process

-In essence, the software development process is the backbone of successful software projects.
-It provides the framework for collaboration, efficiency, and quality, ensuring that teams can create innovative and valuable digital solutions that meet the needs of their users.
+As a result, the software development process becomes the foundation of successful projects.
+It provides the basis for well-coordinated teamwork, efficiency and quality, allowing you to create innovative and valuable digital solutions that meet the needs of users.

 Approaches of Software Development